tdpetrou/News-Event-Classification/README.md

 ![alt tag](https://raw.githubusercontent.com/tdpetrou/News-Event-Classification/master/static/news_search.png)

 Instead of showing articles by relevance, NewVentify returns articles to the user based on degree of events contained within the search.
-For instance, if the user searches for 'drug cartels', they will be returned articles that best represent the events 'cartel violence' and 'cartel capture and seizure'.
-These are the two most prominent and polarizing events within the drug cartel category.

 ###Specifics